learn-co-curriculum/dsc-tuning-regression-trees-lab/README.md

 ## Hyperparameter tuning (I)

-- Find the best tree depth for a depth range: 1-30
+- Find the best tree depth using depth range: 1-30
 - Run the regressor repeatedly in a `for` loop for each depth value
 - Use `random_state=45` for reproducibility
 - Calculate MSE and r-squared for each run
-- Plot both performance measures, for all runs
+- Plot both performance measures for all runs
 - Comment on the output